CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.2 Clients under Windows 8.1.md

 Windows 8.1, including its many included applications, is a very complex software product.
 If software errors are not detected in time, the crashes or errors that occur during the application can lead to far-reaching consequences (such as incorrect calculation results, incorrect management decisions, and delays in the course of business processes).
 Software vulnerabilities or errors can cause serious security vulnerabilities in individual applications, in the entire IT system, or even in all connected IT systems.
 Vulnerabilities in Windows can sometimes be exploited by attackers to inject malicious software, unauthorized read out or manipulate data.

-### 2 3 Integrated cloud functionalitiesWindows 8.1 includes many features that store and synchronize data in Microsoft's cloud services.
+### 2 3 Integrated cloud functionalities
+Windows 8.1 includes many features that store and synchronize data in Microsoft's cloud services.
 There is a risk of unconsciously (or at least carelessly) using cloud services for possibly sensitive or personal data.
 At the same time, data protection laws may also be violated if data is stored by third parties, especially abroad.
 If a user with an already activated Microsoft account logs on to a new device, the Microsoft cloud services he uses are automatically set up there.
 Thus, data of the company can be unintentionally synchronized to the employees' private devices.
 As another example, Windows 8 provides the ability to back up the Bitlocker recovery key directly from the Microsoft account in the cloud.
 This puts critical cryptographic secrets in the hands of third parties.

 ### 2 4 Impairment of software functions due to compatibility issues